 The trip broadly consists of two academic days (with sessions facilitated by Suffolk University and Babson College) along with another two days of company visits (these have included companies such as the World Bank, Boston Parliment, State Street, Sun Life, Genzyme, and De Puy Orthapaedics).
 Introduction and review meetings are held in Boston and the module is assessed via a reflective essay which is completed at the end of the week's activities.

-The Master of Business Studies in Internationalization (MBSI) - incorporates a Double Degree programme - between WIT and France Business School.
-Under this joint Consortium Agreement, MBSIgraduates at WIT Waterford (on successful completion of the MBSI programme) are awarded a Double Degree – The MBSI degree at WIT and the MIB degree at France Business School.
+The Master of Business in Internationalisation (MBSI) - incorporates a Double Degree programme - between WIT and Brest Business School France.
+Under this joint Consortium Agreement, MBSI graduates at WIT Waterford (on successful completion of the MBSI programme) are awarded a Double Degree – The MBSI degree at WIT and the MIB degree at Brest Business School, France.

-Under this structure, students registered on the MBSI at WIT study three common modules with students on the Master of International Business (MIB) programme at FBS Brest.
+Under this structure, students registered on the MBSI at WIT study three common modules with students on the Master of International Business (MIB) programme at Brest Business School.
 Two of the shared modules are delivered directly to the combined student cohorts – one module in France and one module in Waterford.
-A third shared module is delivered via video link from WIT to France.
+A third shared module is delivered via video link.

-MBSI students are required to travel to France Business School (FBS) in Brest, France towards the end of Semester 1 to participate in one of these common modules.
-The FBS Brest students travel to WIT in Ireland in May as part of their studies for the Double Degree to participate in the third common module.
+MBSI students are required to travel to Brest Business School, France to participate in one of these common modules.
+The Brest Business School students travel to WIT in Ireland in May as part of their studies for the Double Degree to participate in the third common module.

 This intense learning methodology provides significant benefits for the MBSI student cohort.
 It provides enhanced learning opportunities for students and exposes them to alternate teaching and learning environments.
-Students are also given the opportunity to work closely with their own class-mates - students from FBS – and lecturing staff from WIT and FBS.
+Students are also given the opportunity to work closely with their own class-mates - students from Brest Business School – and lecturing staff from WIT and Brest Business School.

 During the study trip, MBSI students are also afforded the opportunity to attend cultural and business events in the Bretagne area and to develop networking opportunities into the future.

-On completion of the study trip, MBSI students are asked to write a reflective essay on their learning experiences from the visit to France – and from the return visit by FBS students to WIT in May.
+On completion of the study trip, MBSI students are asked to write a reflective essay on their learning experiences from the visit to France – and from the return visit by Brest Business School students to WIT in May.
 This paper is completed at the end of semester 2 – and counts as a formal 5 Credit Module on the MBSI programme.